keenethics/AdminPanel/README.md

 We use ARIA (Accessible Rich Internet Applications) Landmark roles and attributes for elements.
 This things can help assistive technology users to quickly navigate to and past blocks of content in a web interface.
 For more information, read [ARIA Landmark roles](https://a11yproject.com/posts/aria-landmark-roles/) and [WAI-ARIA](https://www.w3.org/TR/wai-aria/#introduction).

+## PWA features

+### Service worker

+There's sample code for adding service worker to your app.
+You just need to uncomment it (one part of it is in webpack config and another one is in index.js).

+Service worker file is generated and connected via [Workbox webpack plugin](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin).